There is no substitute for holding physical precious metals in your IRA.

 Choose a custodian and fund your self-directed IRA account -- tax free!

-There is absolutely no good reason for your IRAs to be limited to investments in paper assets.
+There is absolutely no good reason for your IRA to be limited to investments in paper assets.

 Conventional banks and brokerages get paid handsomely for trading paper, so they limit their customers' choices.
 You can take the exit and get control of your investment choices with a self-directed IRA.
 Money Metals recommends New Direction IRA (see below) because this trustee company offers the lowest fees and best customer service for our clients.
 But we can work with any firm providing self-directed accounts - additional companies are listed at the bottom of this page.

 New Direction Trust Company (NDTC) is a Self-Directed IRA provider that specializes in holding physical precious metals as well as other assets like real estate and private loans.
 New Direction allows clients to use a variety of depositories -- giving customers more choices than many other trustees do -- and still has highly competitive fees (starting at only $75/year).
 Diligent customer service and quick processing speeds are among New Direction's core strengths.
 Get started with New Direction today, or download the Precious Metals IRA Application to establish and fund your new IRA account.
 If you would like assistance, please call Money Metals Exchange at 1-800-800-1865.

 Lock pricing on the gold, silver, platinum or palladium bullion you want to hold.

 Your IRA may hold a wide array of bullion coins, rounds, and bars offered by Money Metals Exchange.
 Here is a list of all metals that can legally be held within your Self-Directed IRA account.
 (No slabbed/graded "rare" coins are allowed, which should not be a concern because they are highly risky and tend to be poor investments.)
 You'll receive payment confirmation from Money Metals Exchange and be able to track your shipment all the way to the depository.

 Complete your transaction.